wp-plugins/soundcloud-master/readme.txt

 1. Use the Wordpress Installer, Updater
 2. Activate in the "Plugins" admin panel.
-3. Visit the "Widget Page | Soundcloud Master" to configure the settings and your template widget position.
+3. Visit the "Widget Page | Soundcloud Master Widgets" to configure widget settings and your template widget positions.
 4. [Soundcloud Master Documentation](http://wordpress.techgasp.com/soundcloud-master-documentation)